NSDavidObject/Localide/README.md

 ```

 ###### Other Options
-- You may also choose to have Localide remember the user's choice for future directions by using the ```remembePreference ``` argument.
+- You may also choose to have Localide remember the user's choice for future directions by using the ```rememberPreference ``` argument.
 - You may also choose to restrict the user from using some applications by using the ```usingASubsetOfApps``` argument.